rainbowrhythms/scripts/README.md

 # scripts
-A collection of personal scripts
+A collection of personal scripts.